What are commuter benefits?

 Fuel funds

-Outside of large cities, most people travel to and from work via their personal vehicles.
-Providing monthly or annual fuel credits to reduce the cost of gas can help those with longer commutes lower their travel expenses.
+Outside large cities, most people travel to and from work using their personal vehicles.
+Providing monthly or annual fuel credits can reduce the cost of gas, making commuting more affordable.

 Vehicle maintenance

-Some employees must travel over challenging terrain or drive in bad weather to get to and from work, which can damage their vehicles.
-You can offer basic vehicle maintenance as part of your commuter benefits to help reduce the cost of repairs on personal vehicles used for work purposes.
+Some employees must travel over challenging terrain or drive in bad weather to get to and from work, which can cause vehicle damage.
+This is a common situation for people who work in the field, outdoor job sites or remote industrial facilities.
+You can offer basic vehicle maintenance as part of your employee benefits to help reduce the cost of repairs.

 Bike maintenance and repairs